Nodal-VPN/nodal-vpn-client/README.md

 A desktop application that provides similar functionality to the CLI, but with an easy to use point and click user interface.

-It is also required to make use of some LogonBox VPN server features, such as various web based authentication providers.
+It is also required to make use of some Nodal VPN server features, such as various web based authentication providers.
 The GUI basically contains an embedded browser that makes this possible.